 Timing is everything.
 It’s a good idea to send your email a couple of days after delivery confirmation so that customers still have a fresh memory about the order.
 One thing to keep in mind, though, is whether your customers need time to fully use the product to see the effect.
 If so, make sure to send your email so they’ve had time to experience the product.

 Amazon automatically sends out feedback and product review requests for orders.
 While those are great, with 3rd party software, you’re able to customize the message content for your audience.
-But it is important to be careful with the number of emails you send on top of what Amazon automatically sends out, because you want to get a response without annoying your customers.
+But it is important to be careful with the number of emails you send on top of what Amazon automatically sends out because you want to get a response without annoying your customers.
 And please note that do not send more than one request for a review or seller feedback.